 This tutorial will teach you how to set up a full development environment for developing Spark applications.
 For this tutorial we’ll be using Python, but Spark also supports development with Java, Scala and R.

 We’ll be using PyCharm Community Edition as our IDE.
 PyCharm Professional edition can also be used.
 By the end of the tutorial, you’ll know how to set up Spark with PyCharm and how to deploy your code to the sandbox or a cluster.

-- Download the Hortonworks Sandbox
+- Downloaded and deployed the Hortonworks Data Platform (HDP) Sandbox

-- Creating a new PyCharm Project
+- Create New PyCharm Project

 - Create a Spark Application

 - Deploying to the Sandbox